 Nucleic acid probes and polymerase chain reaction (PCR) are useful for early identification of growing M kansasii colonies.
-They are highly sensitive and specific, providing species identification using a culture directly from BACTEC broth within 2-4 hours.
+They are highly sensitive and specific, providing species identification directly from liquid culture media.

-Susceptibility testing: The Clinical and Laboratory Standards Institute (CLSI) recommends that all initial isolates of M kansasii be tested only for rifampin susceptibility.
+Susceptibility testing: The Clinical and Laboratory Standards Institute (CLSI) recommends that all initial isolates of M kansasii be tested only for clarithromycin and rifampin susceptibility.
 Rifampin-susceptible isolates are also susceptible to rifabutin.
-If the isolate is resistant to rifampin, further susceptibility to rifabutin, isoniazid, streptomycin, clarithromycin, amikacin, ethambutol, trimethoprim-sulfamethoxazole, ciprofloxacin, moxifloxacin, and gatifloxacin should be determined.
+If the isolate is resistant to rifampin (>1mcg/mL), further susceptibility to rifabutin, clarithromycin, amikacin, ethambutol, trimethoprim-sulfamethoxazole, ciprofloxacin/levofloxacin, moxifloxacin, and linezolid should be determined.
 Rifampin-resistant isolates should be sent to an experienced reference laboratory for further testing.
 Ciprofloxacin susceptibility results mirror those of susceptibility for both ofloxacin and levofloxacin.

-Interpretation of isoniazid susceptibility may be confusing because most M kansasii organisms show resistance to IN isoniazid H at 1 mcg/mL but are susceptible at 5 mcg/mL.
+Isoniazid and streptomycin are tested as secondary agents but do not have recommended breakpoints per CLSI.
+Interpretation of isoniazid (INH) susceptibility may be confusing because most M kansasii organisms show resistance to isoniazid at 1 mcg/mL but are susceptible at 5 mcg/mL.
 The latter reflects a better correlation with in vivo isoniazid activity.